 Ireland’s Leading Genealogy & Research Company For Over A Decade

 Established in 2006 by Dr. Robert Somerville Woodward and Nicola Morris, Timeline has become Ireland’s most recognisable name in genealogy & historical research.
-We are the Irish researchers for the television series “Who Do You Think You Are?“ and several other radio & television shows, we have also undertaken research for governments, private institutions and thousands of people across the globe seeking to find their Irish roots.
+We are the Irish researchers for the BBC television series “Who Do You Think You Are?“ and numerous other radio and television shows, we have also undertaken research for governments, public and private institutions and thousands of people across the globe seeking to find their Irish roots.

 With a wealth of experience in the fields of Irish genealogy and history we are able to offer expert advice and research services across a broad range of areas including;